Article

 Holiday entitlement calculations

-PTWs will receive the same holiday entitlements on a pro-rata basis as full-time colleagues and will get the pro-rata entitlement or the statutory minimum of 5.6 weeks per year as set out in the Working Time Regulations whichever is the greater.
+PTWs will receive the same holiday entitlements on a pro-rata basis as full-time colleagues and will get the pro-rata entitlement ensuring the statutory minimum of 5.6 weeks per year as set out in the Working Time Regulations is met.

 Public holiday entitlements